Travel Apps That Actually Help While You Are Abroad

 Navigation Without Data

 Download offline maps before you go.
-Google Maps, Maps.me, and others allow this.
-Cell service fails unpredictably abroad, and roaming data costs add up quickly.
+Google Maps, Apple Maps, and specialty apps like Maps.me all allow this.
+Navigation has gotten complicated with all the options, but the core principle is simple: cell service fails unpredictably abroad, and roaming data costs add up quickly.
+Having maps stored locally prevents both problems.

 Booking and Payments